What is it?

 - Medications for mental conditions (Antipsychotic drugs)

 - Antipsychotic drugs are taken by some people to treat mental illnesses.
-Some researchers believe that taking certain antipsychotic drugs along with magnesium might worsen side effects of magnesium in some people.
+Some researchers believe that taking certain antipsychotic drugs along with manganese might worsen side effects of manganese in some people.

 Are there interactions with herbs and supplements?

-- Taking calcium along with any of these minerals can decrease the amount of manganese that the body can take in.
+- Taking calcium along with manganese can decrease the amount of manganese that the body can take in.

 - IP-6 (Phytic acid)